Interview with model and ED educator, LENNIE (Part Two)

 This week, we’re resuming our in-depth conversation with a closer focus on this ever-important topic, and exploring exactly what an individual suffering from an eating disorder might be going through.
 Lennie provides a great level of insight into the mindset of those suffering from this type of disease, and explains the mental and physical toll these disorders can wreak across many aspects of an individual’s life – including her own.
 We also discuss how you might be able to spot someone suffering from a disorder and the ways you might be able to intervene and help, and Lennie rounds-off our dialogue by explaining why greater education is needed to help avoid people falling prey to these debilitating illnesses.

 This was an extremely eye-opening discussion, and I’d like to thank Lennie once again for being so open and honest about her experiences, many of which have been extremely challenging.
-I hope you enjoy reading through this week’s interview, and please feel free to contact Lennie via her Instagram if you’d like to discuss any of these topics further (her username is @Lennie___).
+I hope you enjoy reading through this week’s interview, and please feel free to contact Lennie via her Instagram if you’d like to discuss any of these topics further.

 Britain Uncovered: Picking up where we left off earlier in the discussion, what advice do you think you might offer to people struggling with eating disorders, irrespective of whether or not they’re aspiring models?